mawinkler/playground-one/docs/scenarios/endpoint-security/deep-security/ds-integrate-and-service-gateway.md

 ![alt text](images/ds-integrate-12.png "Deep Security")

-## Install Basecamp Agent on Instances
+## Install Endpoint Sensor on Instances

 First, lets get the `ssh` commands to access our servers by running